rsaggio87/LeaveOutTwoWay/README.md

 This Matlab package implements the leave out correction of [Kline, Saggio and Soelvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf) for estimating variance components in two-way fixed effects models.

 See this [vignette](doc/VIGNETTE.pdf) for a description of the package.
+Available as a notebook here [vignette](doc/Leave Out Estimation of Variance Components in Two-Way Models using MATLAB.ipynb)

 ## Julia Version